 Sarah serves on the Association of Environmental Professionals Statewide Legislative Committee advising on CEQA legislation, and the California Special District Association’s Legal Advisory Working Group.
+In 2017, the Daily Journal recognized her with the prestigious California Lawyer Attorney of the Year Award for Environmental Law.
 She was included in Super Lawyers Business Edition for her work in environmental law in 2015.
-Northern California Super Lawyers Magazine selected her as a “Northern California Super Lawyer” for Land Use Law in 2013, 2014 and 2015, as a “Northern California Rising Star” for Land Use Law from 2009 to 2012, and placed her on the “Top Women Attorneys in Northern California” list in 2014, 2015 and 2016.
+Northern California Super Lawyers Magazine selected her as a “Northern California Super Lawyer” for Land Use Law in 2013-2016, as a “Northern California Rising Star” for Land Use Law from 2009 to 2012, and placed her on the “Top Women Attorneys in Northern California” list in 2014, 2015 and 2016.

 Prior to joining BB&K, Sarah was with Cox Castle & Nicholson and Morrison & Foerster.
 Before that, for nearly seven years, she served as deputy city attorney for the City and County of San Francisco.
 She is admitted to practice law in the State of California.